(Case Study) How This Consultancy Cut Back 30% of Its Services Yet Improved Profitability

 The two partners founded the consultancy in 2006.
 Due to their similar experience backgrounds, their narrow positioning was in rewards, compensation, and benefits.

 In 2012, they brought on board a third partner, an ex-CHRO.
 Due to his experience and network connections, he was brought into the consultancy to develop HR services as part of the service portfolio.
-These included HR strategy, organizational design, performance management, and employee training and development.
+These included HR strategy, organisational design, performance management, and employee training and development.

 - 38 consultants in total – 28 in rewards and compensations, 10 in HR